codacy/chart/docs/configuration/git-providers/gitlab-enterprise.md

 ## GitLab Application

-To integrate with GitHub we use a GitLab Application.
+To integrate with GitLab we use a GitLab Application.

 Create an application pointing to your local Codacy deployment URL.